archon1999/keen-frontend/README.md

 Educational institutions (schools and universities) subscribe to the platform and provide access to teachers and students.

 ### Can users without subscriptions access the platform?
-Yes, users can browse basic features, but subscription is required for full access to task management and competition modules.
+Yes, users and students can browse without subscription, but subscription is required for full access to task management and competition modules.

 ---